Buck Danny: Charlier and Bergèse, 1982–1989

 As to graphics, the 41/2 albums of the Bergèse-Charlier team fit in seamlessly with the earlier albums drawn by Hubinon.
 As an artist, Bergèse copied Hubinon's style perfectly and the ships and planes drawn radiate the same level of technical realism.
 Bergèse even stayed true to the layout of the pages in four strips with the occasional half-page wide shot.
 The only difference is that with Hubinon the characters could sometimes come over as wooden or stiff whereas Bergese's persons seem more lifelike.
 Especially their clothes seem to fit them more loosely and display an occasional wrinkle.

 In terms of plot, the albums follow the typical cold war Buck Danny layout of either a mysterious criminal organization threatening world peace (in the Mission Apocalypse albums a terrorist organization steals two nuclear bombs to wipe out a summit of world leaders), international espionage aimed at America's military secrets (in The Aggressors a Russian defector may not be what he seems to be) and cold war U.S. air power (in The Blackbirds Buck is assigned a covert mission on a U-2 spyplane).

-There are changes however: Although the first scenes of Mission Apocalypse still play in the fictional Central-American state of Managuay, for the rest of the stories, cities and nations are openly called by name: The two stolen F14 fighters are flown by renegade pilots from Iran hired by Lady X, the summit the terrorists want to bomb is the real-life North–South Summit at Cancun, Mexico, and when marooned on a Caribbean islet, Buck and Sony are rescued by a destroyer that is openly Cuban.
+There are changes however: Although the first scenes of Mission Apocalypse still play in the fictional Central-American state of Managuay, for the rest of the stories, cities and nations are openly called by name: The two stolen F14 fighters are flown by renegade pilots from Iran hired by Lady X, the summit the terrorists want to bomb is the real-life North–South Summit at Cancun, Mexico, and when marooned on a Caribbean islet, Buck and Sonny are rescued by a destroyer that is openly Cuban.
 (With Hubinon, the ship would be from a fictional Caribbean state).
 Furthermore, where in earlier albums, 'terrorists' were solely motivated by greed or revenge, the terrorists of the 'Apocalypse' story have a distinct left wing radical ideology reminiscent of the Baader Meinhoff or Red Brigade groups.
 Also, where former albums just make allusions to 'Washington'; or 'the President', here an accurately drawn President Reagan is addressed by name as he gives out orders firsthand.

 The new realism continues in the next albums: In The Aggressors, for the first time in his career, Buck Danny openly enters a dogfight with a Russian fighter plane... and gets outmaneuvered.
 Later the pilot of that plane resurfaces as a defector and becomes Buck Danny's teammate while training for the Air Force's Aggressor Squadron.
 He turns out to be a double agent in a plot orchestrated no longer by a group of criminals but by the KGB itself.
 In The Blackbirds it is openly stated that the target of Buck Danny's spy mission is a nuclear facility near Vladivostok.
 All in all, with the 'new' Buck Danny scenarist Charlier now displays a level of directness that would have been unthinkable in previous albums.